AntJanus/WebDevelopment.META/Book/3-Getting Employed/4-freelance-world.md

 ## Contracting

 Now that we're a bit more familiar with freelancing, let's jump into the world of contracting which is similar yet so very different.
 It can be a rewarding career move for people that like change, that want to move around between technologies and jobs.
-However, with this freedome comes the responsibility of finding the next gig right away, figuring out your benefits, what to charge for and what to not charge for, and a great deal more so let's dive in.
+However, with this freedom comes the responsibility of finding the next gig right away, figuring out your benefits, what to charge for and what to not charge for, and a great deal more so let's dive in.

 ### Finding the next gig

-Contractors should have an easy time finding the next
+Contractors should have an easy time finding the next gig so this item is not so worrysome.
+Make sure, though, to have it aligned at least several weeks prior to the end of one contract.
+It's also not uncommon for companies to renew your contract continuously through the years.
+Some companies prefer this over full time hires or may have rules that prohibit full-time remote hires.

+### Benefits

+Most contracting gigs don't offer benefits; however, there are several alternatives to company-paid benefits.
+You can start your own 401K that you can contribute to yourself without the assistance of a company.
+And while you do lose on the "matching" amount a company would pay, you won't have to deal with rollovers and you'll be in full charge of it.

+As far as medical care, there are plenty of options out there.
+If you choose to do so, you may find a job as a "full-time contractor", which is a position at a company that hires out people.
+Meaning that you keep a steady position with full benefits while you contract with the company's clients.